matthewmetzgerx/pyStockSeeder/README.md

-python MySQLImport.py stocklist // will import the stocklist only python MySQLImport.py history // will import the complete stock daily history only python MySQLImport.py indexes // will import the the corresponding vix, snp500, nasdaq and DJI data
+python MySQLImport.py stocklist // will import the stocklist only python MySQLImport.py history // will import the complete stock daily history only python MySQLImport.py indexes // will import the the corresponding vix, snp500, nasdaq and DJI data python MySQLImport.py otherfiles // will import the otherfiles as listed in the config

 ```